-As part of the construction of the Project, the Applicant would comply with the Solar PEIS PDFs CR1-1 and CR 1-2, which require coordination with the BLM to minimize cultural resources impacts, including consultation with other federal, tribal, state, and local agencies.
-It also requires appropriate training/educational programs for the solar company workers, including the construction workforce.
-CR 1-2 requires appropriate measures for any unexpected discovery of cultural resources during construction and, potentially, archaeological monitors, which will be accomplished through the development of a Plan for Post-Review Discoveries and Unanticipated Adverse Effects.
+As part of the construction of the Project, the Applicant would comply with the Solar PEIS PDFs CR1-1 and CR 2-1, which require coordination with the BLM to minimize cultural resources impacts, including consultation with other federal, tribal, state, and local agencies.
+It also requires appropriate training/educational programs for the solar company workers, including the construction workforce, and employing cultural field monitors (appropriate for the resource anticipated) to monitor ground-disturbing activities in cases where there is a probability of encountering cultural resources during construction.
+CR 2-1 requires appropriate measures for any unexpected discovery of cultural resources during construction and, potentially, archaeological monitors, which will be accomplished through the development of a Plan for Post-Review Discoveries and Unanticipated Adverse Effects.